ntoledo319/NousIntelligence/ARCHITECTURE.md

 ---

-This architecture document reflects the current state of the NOUS Personal Assistant after the Comprehensive Documentation System.
+This architecture document reflects the current state of the NOUS Personal Assistant after the Scorched Earth rebuild.
 The system is designed for simplicity, security, and scalability while maintaining a professional user experience.